 Idle No More organizers stand in solidarity with the family of Berta Cáceres, the Lenca people, and the people of Honduras.
 We extend our deepest condolences for the irreplaceable loss that is felt worldwide.Read more

 Idle No More - One House Many Nations: Next Steps

 The One House Many Nations campaign raises awareness about housing conditions and pressures governments to live up to their Treaty, moral, and legal responsibilities, in addition to providing homes.
 We are starting a pilot project with the goal of creating a small sustainable village.
 Sustainable forms of energy such as solar and wind are extremely expensive to access and install especially in non-urban settings.
 An associated think tank would connect current partners with experts who have the technology and skills to produce small sustainable communities.

 The One House Many Nations: Next Steps focuses on building sustainable housing out of recycled wooden pallets.
 This project is significant for three reasons:

-Idle No More stands with our relations of the International Tribunal of Justice Abya Yala being organized in Guatemala from September 15-17, 2015.
-We will continue to support the continental movement to implement Indigenous Self Determination and Nationhood.
+Idle No More stands in solidarity with our relations of the Continental Commission Abya Yala being organized in San Cristobal de Las Casas, Mexico from February 9-10, 2016.
+We will continue to support the continental movement to exercise our Indigenous Self Determination and Nationhood.
 We will work together across borders to construct a long-term continental decolonization strategy, in the spirit of Self Determination of Original Nations of Indigenous Peoples.